AaronTill/MME_Climate_Change_Research/README.md

   The creation and testing of the Lasso, Ridge, basic Logistic models for Summerkill and all MMEs

 # Visualizations
-(package loading: ggplot2, ggthemes, ggmap, gridExtra)
+(package loading: ggplot2, ggthemes, ggmap, gridExtra, spdep)

   Code for all visualizations in the paper including: